ndrmohd/nadir/README.md

-# nadir
-hghgfhgfd
-edited from git hub
+nadir edited from git hub